 The Crown Sky Garden includes light, sound, water and wood elements.
-Eco-friendly bamboo planters divide the space to allow for active use as well as a more quiet respite.
 The highlight of its design is a translucent interactive light wall that weaves throughout the garden at different heights and changes color and brightness as people approach it.
 These interactive aspects allow children to define the garden.

 The carved wooden benches are crafted from trees planted prior to the Colombian Exposition in Chicago in 1893 and are the gift of John Bryan.